Oct. 16, 1987: Tyson vs Biggs

 To his credit, Biggs kept throwing punches, albeit without conviction.
 And his chin was clearly made of solid stuff.
 Otherwise, it was all “Iron Mike” as he relentlessly walked his man down and battered him.
 A powerful straight right staggered the challenger in the fifth.
 More rights connected in the sixth before a left hook to the body doubled him over.
 A series of hooks at the end of the round had Biggs desperately running and clinching.

 Mercifully, the end came in the seventh.
-A right hand followed by a flush left hook sent Biggs tumbling across the ring.
-He beat the count but was down again seconds later.
-Biggs cornermen stepped through the ropes as the referee waved it off.
+A right followed by a flush left hook sent Biggs tumbling across the ring.
+He beat the count but seconds later he was on the canvas again.
+Biggs’ corner-men were stepping through the ropes as the referee waved it off.

-Little could anyone know that this was in fact Mike Tyson’s prime.
-It would last for only three more contests.
-And then all the craziness began and the great unraveling.
+What no one could have known was that this was in fact Mike Tyson’s peak.
+It would last for only three more fights and then the craziness began and the great unraveling. – Michael Carbert